-By David Slepkow: As a member of the Circle of Legal Trust, I am always seeking great material online to help consumers, and ultimately, the end users of the world wide web.
-So it came as no surprise when I Googled “cruise ship accident attorneys”, that the number one hit was the Ehline Law Firm PC website.
-You see, Ehline is a member of the Circle of Legal Trust, and he has done a lot to help clean up the legal search results, and return only quality results in search queries dealing with law related issues.
+By David Slepkow: I am always seeking great material online to help consumers, and ultimately, the end users of the world wide web.
+So it came as no surprise when I Googled “cruise ship accident attorneys” and “cruise ship lawyers” that the there were so few lawyers with valid cruise ship experience.

 Honestly, I was researching some stuff online, as there has been so much in the news as of late about paying passengers dying, missing or getting sexually assaulted aboard cruise ships.
 So I decided to write a post about who I think the best cruise ship attorney is, and why.
 So here is what I did.
 Inter alia, I looked at:

 - Verdicts and Settlements